Woodleaf, North Carolina

 Woodleaf is an unincorporated community in Unity Township, Rowan County, North Carolina, United States.
 The community is located on North Carolina Highway 801, 9.5 mi northwest of Salisbury.
 Woodleaf has a post office with ZIP code 27054.

 History

 The Mount Vernon site and St. Andrew's Episcopal Church and Cemetery are located near the Woodleaf community and are listed on the National Register of Historic Places.

-The Wood Leaf post office was established on September 4, 1855.
-The first post master was Daniel Wood.
+Woodl Leaf post office was established on September 4, 1855.
+The first postmaster was Daniel Wood.
 The post office name was changed to Woodleaf in 1877.